Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 Common Heather Uses

-Smaller varieties of common heathers are used as ground covers and in rock gardens.
+Smaller varieties of common heathers are used as full sun ground covers and in rock gardens.

 Other shrub varieties are planted in mass on hillsides.

-Also, they are often planted in borders as background plants.
+Also, they are often planted on borders as background plants.

 Formerly, the plant was used to dye wool and tan leathers.